miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 Note the `directorId` foreign key on the `Movies` record must match the `id` on the associated `People` record.

-Managing raw database data like this can quickly get unwieldy, especially as relationships change over time.
+Managing raw database data like this quickly gets unwieldy, especially as relationships change over time.

-Using the ORM (via `server.schema`), we can create this graph without managing any IDs:
+Using the ORM via `server.schema`, we can create this graph without managing any IDs:

 ```js
 let nolan = schema.people.create({ name: 'Christopher Nolan' });